 When it comes to figuring out how health care works and doesn’t work, nothing does the trick better than living through an emergency, accident or serious health issue.

 When my son was 24 years old, he was in a car accident.
 A tractor-trailer pulled out in front of him on a major highway.
 Needless to say, his injuries were serious.
 He spent 10 days in intensive care with internal injuries and traumatic brain injury.
 It was a few more months of brain and physical therapy to get him back to his old self.

-Overall, his care has been excellent.
+Overall, his care was excellent.
 The emergency trauma staff and intensive care doctors were amazing.
-Not only did they keep him alive and take care of his injuries, they were kind to our family and friends.
-They kept us posted on his progress and explained everything he was going through.
+Not only did they keep him alive and take care of his injuries, but they kept us posted on his progress and explained everything he was going through.
 The medical staff at the rehab hospital told us what to expect and eased our minds when his progress concerned us.

-Most recent update: 1/29/2018
+Most recent update: 3/25/2019

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.